 Heavily outgunned and with a glorious bounty placed on his head after the blood-soaked events in John Wick: Chapter 2 (2017), the legendary virtuoso of death, John Wick, finds himself all on his own in the dark underbelly of Manhattan's vast urban battlefield.
 With every ambitious nobody in the business itching to terminate the excommunicated cardinal of destruction, John has to do battle with pitilessly endless waves of the High Table's murderous cut-throats, against the backdrop of a fatal mistake at the neutral Continental Hotel, and a long-standing feud over an innocent puppy.
 Indeed, many have tried to claim John's head; however, dead men can't spend money.
 Now, the artist of suffering prepares for war.
 Don't they know who the Bogeyman is?

 John's $14 million bounty is in full effect.
-After stitching himself up and taking some pills, John shoots the doc non fatally at his request, so the High Table believe that he obeyed the 'ex communicado'.
-Then, he leaves and is immediately set upon by a wave of assassins.
-They corner him in an antique arms shop, so John uses the old weaponry to take them out.
-After a vicious throwing-knife fight, he emerges into the street and is set upon by more assassins.
-They follow him into some stables, where John uses the horses and their powerful kicks to kill his foes.
-He leaves the stables on horseback but is followed by two bikers.
-Of course, he takes them out and proceeds with his journey.
+After stitching himself up and taking some pills, John shoots and wounds the doc at his request to persuade the High Table that the doc obeyed the 'excommunicado' order.
+John leaves and is immediately set upon by a wave of assassins.
+They corner him in an antique arms shop, so John uses the old weaponry to kill them in a vicious series of fights involving all kinds of antique knives.
+John emerges into the street and is set upon by more assassins.
+They follow him into horse stables, where John uses the horses and their powerful kicks to kill several foes.
+He leaves the stables on horseback but is followed by two men on motorcycles.
+John kills them both from horseback.

 John's bounty is raised to $15 million.
-John arrives at a theatre, where he is told to empty his pockets and remove his belt.
+John arrives at a theater, where he is told to empty his pockets and remove his belt.
 He meets with The Director and asks for her help by presenting the cross he picked up from the library.
 They discuss John's history: this is where he was raised.
-She takes him to the back of the theatre, past training ballet dancers and jiu jitsu wrestlers, and asks him what he wants.
+She takes him to the back of the theater, past training ballet dancers and ju jitsu wrestlers, and asks him what he wants.
 He wants passage to Casablanca.
 She agrees, breaking all ties with him and branding him with the cross in the process.

 John arrives in Casablanca.
 Almost immediately, he is set upon by three knife-wielding foes.
 One is killed in the battle but the fight is cut short by a man who informs them both that the manager has granted John amnesty.
-The assassin isn't happy about this, so the man shoots him.
-He and John go to Morocco's Continental, where John is taken to see the manager.
+The assassin isn't happy and attempts to attack John, but the man shoots him.
+He and John go to Morocco's Continental Hotel, where John is taken to see the manager.
 He sees photos of a woman and her daughter, before two growling dogs come and stand guard beside him.
-Then, the manager, Sofia, steps out of the shadows and shoots him in the chest.
-Luckily, his suit is bullet-proof.
-She tells him she ought to kill him, but he presents a marker.
-She asks him not to, but John requests that she take him to see her old boss.
-Reluctantly, she agrees and goes to get ready.
+The manager, Sofia, steps out of the shadows and shoots him in the chest.
+He falls to the ground, but his suit is bullet-proof.
+She tells him she ought to kill him, but he presents a marker that she made with John some years before, as a result of John having rescued her daughter.
+She asks him not to present the marker, but John insists that she must take him to see her old boss.
+Reluctantly, she agrees.

 The Adjudicator goes to a small sushi shop.
 The chef is Zero, who recognizes her coin and tells her he didn't expect her so soon.
 He already knows about John and is interested in hunting him down.
 The Adjudicator tasks him with doing so, as well as going after all those who helped him.

 Sofia returns to John heavily armed.
-John assures her he just wants to talk, but she's skeptical.
+She hides a weapon on one of the dog's vests.
+John assures her he just wants to talk to her boss, but she's skeptical.
 They arrive at a complex and meet with Berrada, Sofia's old boss.
 John asks Berrada to take him to The Elder, the one who sits above the High Table, so he can make amends.
 Berrada doesn't know where he is, but knows that The Elder only finds those who he wants to find.
 He tells John to go to the desert and to follow the stars until he is almost dead, where The Elder may or may not find him.
 Before they can leave, Berrada demands a gift.
-He wants Sofia's dog but she won't give it to him.
+He wants one of Sofia's dogs, but she is unwilling to give the dog to him.
 He shoots it instead.
-Thankfully, it is wearing a bullet-proof vest.
-John warns her against it, but Sofia shoots Berrada and a fight ensures, during which the dog mauls Berrada's groin.
+Unknown to Barrada, it is wearing a bullet-proof vest.
+John warns her against seeking revenge, but Sofia shoots Berrada and a fight with his staff ensues.
+The dog attacks Berrada's groin.
 Once the guards are dead, Sofia shoots Berrada in the leg and the two make their escape, but more guards are on the way.
-They shoot their way out of the complex, fighting alongside their attack dogs, and then make their way to the desert.
+They shoot their way out of the complex, with her dogs following her commands, and then make their way to the desert.

-In the theatre, The Director watches a ballet performance by her students.
+In the theater, The Director watches a ballet performance by her students.
 Meanwhile, her guards are being cut down by brutal but efficient ninjas.
 Three men walk on stage and interrupt the performance.
 The Adjudicator and Zero approach from behind.
-She tells The Director that her agreement with the High Table doesn't mean she should have helped John.
-Her penalty will be paid in blood.
-Zero stabs his sword through both her hands but leaves her alive.
+She tells The Director that her agreement with the High Table doesn't allow her to help John.
+She agrees to show her fealty.
+The adjudicator requires her penalty to be paid in blood.
+Zero runs his sword through both her hands but leaves her alive.

-John and Sofia arrive at the foot of the desert.
+John and Sofia drive to the desert.
 John pricks his finger and signs the marker with his blood.
 Sofia's debt is fulfilled.
-Sofia uses most the her water for her dogs and she swills the rest in her mouth before spitting it back in the bottle.
+Sofia gives most of the water to her dogs.
+She swills the rest in her mouth before spitting a mouthful back in to the bottle.
 She tells John that he is going to die, either here or later down the line.
-John sets off into the desert with the bottle as she leaves.
-He walks along sand dunes until it gets dark, then he keeps walking until he collapses.
+John walks into the desert with the bottle and she leaves.
+He walks across sand dunes for a day and a night, before he collapses.

 In the Bowery King's complex, the ninjas brutally cut down many guards.
 Zero and The Adjudicator approach the Bowery King on the roof.
 He tells The Adjudicator that he is willing to show fealty but she says that he has had his chance.
-So, he remains defiant and sends his pigeon out of harm's way, before Zero deals him seven cuts as punishment for the seven bullets he gave John.
+He is defiant and sends his pigeon out of harm's way, before Zero deals him seven cuts as punishment for the seven bullets he gave John.
+The Bowery King falls to the roof top.

 In the desert, a cloaked man comes across John.
 Then, John wakes up in a tent.
 He is face to face with The Elder, who informs him that he has never seen a man so lost.
 He asks him why he wants to live.
 John says it is to remember Helen.
 So, The Elder gives him a choice: die here or come the boogeyman again, remembering through death.
-He can never be 'out', like he once was, but he can reverse the 'ex communicado'.
-All he must do is kill Winston.
-John agrees and pledges elegance by cutting off his wedding-ring, along with his ring-finger.
-The Elder gives him a suit and passage back to New York.
+He can never be 'out', like he once was, but he can reverse the 'excommunicado'.
+In exchange he must kill Winston.
+John agrees and pledges fealty by cutting off his wedding-ring finger, and gives the ring to the Elder.
+The Elder accepts his pledge of fealty.
+He directs staff to help him prepare for passage back to New York and provides him with new clothes.

 Upon arriving in New York, John comes face-to-face with two assassins.
 However, they are cut down by some ninjas.
 The ninjas take john to see Zero.
 John and Zero are about to fight, but a line of school-children interrupt them.
-John makes his escape, killing two motorcycle ninjas and taking a bike.
-Zero and his make give chase.
-On the freeway, John takes out several sword-wielding opponents while driving at high-speed.
+John makes his escape, killing two motorcycle ninjas and taking a motorcycle.
+Zero and his ninja assassins chase John.
+On the freeway, while driving at high-speed, John kills several sword-wielding opponents.
 Zero chases him into the city, but they both crash near the Continental.
 Since John has his hand on Continental grounds, Zero cannot kill him.
 Charon takes John to a waiting room and Zero follows.
-Here, he confess how much of a fan he is.
+Here, he confesses how much of a fan he is.
 He tells John that they're the same, but John doesn't agree.
 John reunites with his dog but tells him to sit and stay once Winston is ready to see him.

 John makes his way to the glass room from before, where he is attacked by two ninjas and thrown through several glass displays.
 Eventually, he manages to kill both using their own sword.
 He makes his way upstairs, as Zero taunts him through the glass, but is attacked by two of Zero's best men.
 The Shinobi get the upper-hand and have the opportunity to kill John, but refrain from doing so to talk about the honor of fighting him.
 The fight resumes and they knock John down again.
 As he struggles to get back up, they discuss him being out of shape because of his recent retirement.
 John takes off his belt and prepares it as a weapon.
 After a protracted third round, where a tired John resorts to groin-kicks and ear-slaps, John is able to perform a slam on an opponent that shatters the glass ground and sends them all crashing to the lower floor.
 The Shinobi can't get up but John can.
 He leaves to go and find Zero, who is on the upper floor.
 Zero and John have a long sword fight.
 Eventually, John gets the upper-hand by using Zero's own 'disappearing trick' against him.
 Even through he's badly bleeding, Zero keeps fighting until John shoves a sword straight through his chest.
 Worn out, both men sit together.
 Zero talks about how good the fight was and tells John he will catch up to him.
 He won't.
 As John leaves, Zero slumps to the side, dead.